A-Place-To-Learn/CSharp-Katas/README.md

 1. Attempt the kata while making an effort to unit test it
 1. Pull request your attempt for feedback and questions

+## Have questions or don't know where to start?

+Feel free to open [issues](https://github.com/Helping-Others-Learn/CSharp-Katas/issues/new) to start the conversation.